feedreader/pluto/pluto-news/README.md

 News.update

-# step 3) mix up all postings in a new page
+# step 3) mix up all news items in a new page

 NEWSFEED_TEMPLATE = <<TXT
 <% News.latest.limit(100).each do |item| %>